joshbruce/content-joshbruce.com/content/web-development/static-dynamic-and-interactive/content.md

 The drawback to multi-page sites was that it was difficult to keep the site architecture and code architecture straight; depending on the number of separate files.

-The benefit here though was the ability to mix-and-match experiences and server gets to be a server.
+The benefit here though was the ability to mix-and-match experiences and the  server gets to be a server.
 I could have part of my site be static while another part was dynamic.
 Optimizing the experience for the content and user needs.

 I'm pretty sure this is where [joshbruce.com](https://joshbruce.com) is headed.
 That is, of course, so long as I don't get bored and it seems appropriate.

 ## Single-page sites

 The drawback to the single-page site is that you're kinda all in on an approach and technology stack.
-You also take on more of the responsibilities usually left to a the server software of your choice.
+You also take on more of the responsibilities usually left to the server software of your choice.

 The benefit though is that it can be, theoretically, easier to keep track of.
 However, with the way things are going with frameworks and the like, I'm not so sure.